thunkable/docs-thunkable-com/components/screen.md

 When checked, there will be a vertical scrollbar on the screen, and the height of the application can exceed the physical height of the device.
 When unchecked, the application height is constrained to the height of the device.

-ShowStatusBar

-The status bar is the topmost bar on the screen.
-This property reports whether the status bar is visible.

-Sizing \(designer only\)

-If set to fixed, screen layouts will be created for a single fixed-size screen and autoscaled.
-If set to responsive, screen layouts will use the actual resolution of the device.
-See the documentation on responsive design in Thunkable for more information.
-This property appears on Screen1 only and controls the sizing for all screens in the app.

-TitleVisible

-The title bar is the top gray bar on the screen.
-This property reports whether the title bar is visible.

-Title

-The caption for the form, which appears in the title bar.

-VersionCode \(designer only\)

-An integer value which must be incremented each time a new Android Application Package File \(APK\) is created for the Google Play Store.

-VersionName \(designer only\)

-A string which can be changed to allow Google Play Store users to distinguish between different versions of the App.

-Width

-Screen width \(x-size\).